wso2-extensions/apim-km-keycloak/docs/config.md

        </Configuration>
     </APIKeyManager>
 ```
-4. Comment out the grant types which are not supported by Keycloak by commenting out the ones other than implicit, authorization_code
+4.Comment out the grant types which are not supported by Keycloak by commenting out the ones other than implicit, authorization_code
 client_credentials, password under the SupportedGrantTypes section in the identity.xml file which can be found under
 <APIM_HOME>/repository/conf/identity directory

 ### Step 3: Run the sample

 You have connected WSO2 API Manager with a third-party Keycloak IAM server.
 Let's see how WSO2 API Manager creates OAuth clients in Keycloak, when applications are registered in the API Store.